ClintOxx/Web-Dev/Flask/readme.md

 ![alt text](https://i.imgur.com/fNTwfxC.png?1 "Logo Title Text 1")

 Description:
-This is really just a simple single page app that utelizes Vue-Router to handle switching between components to display diferent questions without having to refresh the screen
+This is really just a simple single page app that utelizes Vue-Router to handle switching between components to display diferent questions without having to refresh the screen.
+You can sign up/sign in to create new surveys

 Features & Technologies

 - Vue.js Cli 2
   - Vuex
   - Vue-Router
 -   Vue resource
 - Flask
   - JWT
+  * Flask-SQL Alchemy
+  * Postgress SQL
+  * Flask-Restlful